Duck Leg Confit

 Choose duck legs that are plump and have a good amount of fat.
 Look for a deep color and avoid any signs of discoloration or unpleasant odor.

-Store duck leg confit in an airtight container in the refrigerator, submerged in fat to preserve freshness.
+Store duck leg confit in the refrigerator submerged in fat to preserve its flavor and texture.
 It can also be frozen for longer storage.

 Myths vs Realities

-MythDuck confit is unhealthy due to its fat content.+
+MythDuck confit is unhealthy due to high fat content.+

 Healthy Recipes